adharikrishnan/HACK-24hr/README.md

-# Model for HACK- a 24hr Hackathon on AI and ML
+# Breast Cancer Classification Model for HACK- a 24hr Hackathon on AI and ML